dmathe18/general_dynamics_roa_profit_driver_analysis/README.md

 ## Data Question - Analysis

-We’ll use Microsoft Excel to answer:
+We’ll use Microsoft Excel and Python to answer:

 * **What were the net profit margin, total asset turnover, return on assets, financial leverage ratio, and return on equity for General Dynamics Corporation from 2006-2020?**
 * **Is there evidence of a linear relationship between net income and the above profit drivers?
 Which ratio has the greatest explanatory power?**